sebastianotronto/sebastiano.tronto.net/src/blog/2022-07-07-shutdown/shutdown.md

-It would certainly be interesting to dig into the history of computer systems, mainframes and how administrators used to shut them down when multiple users where logged in.
+It would certainly be interesting to dig into the history of computer systems, mainframes and how administrators used to shut them down when multiple users were logged in.
 But I am not going to do it now.

 Good night.